horizon-research/Efficient-Deep-Learning-for-Point-Clouds/README.md

 ### Evaluation
-**Make sure to activate the correct environment for each network before running any of the following commands.**
+**Make sure to activate the correct environment for each network before running any of the following commands.**<br>
 To evaluate the Baseline version:
 ```
 $ python launcher.py --run [NETWORK]